-The AGNP program is available to nurses currently practicing in Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nebraska, Nevada, New Mexico, Oregon, Texas, Utah, Washington, and Wyoming.
+The AGNP program is available to nurses currently practicing in Alaska, Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.

 Some states may have additional licensure requirements including, but not limited to: fingerprinting, verification of citizenship, and/or verification of certification.
 It is the applicant's responsibility to seek guidance from their own to identify any supplemental materials or education that will be essential to fulfilling licensure prerequisites.
-View licensure requirements by state.